 Squid is a versatile tool that serves as both a proxy server and a web cache system.
 It helps speed up web browsing by storing frequently accessed content and can also block certain websites.
 In this guide, we’ll show you how to use Squid to block specific websites.

-Sometimes we need to to block certain websites to keep our network safe, save on bandwidth, increase productivity by reducing distractions, or follow company rules and regulations.
+Sometimes we need to to block some specific websites to keep our network safe, save on bandwidth, increase productivity by reducing distractions, or follow company rules and regulations.
 You can do this by installing a proxy server between the internet and computers.
 Which will act a middle man to filter traffic and allow or block websites based on the configuration.
 This tutorial will help you to block website using Squid proxy server.

 Step-by-Step Guide